G-1nOnly/G-1nOnly/README.md

 - 🎓 A first-year Ph.D. student in AI instititute, **Shanghai Jiao Tong University (SJTU)**.

-- 🥰 My current interest lies in computer vision, especially in 3D reconstruction, 3D editing and talking head synthesis.
+- 🥰 My current interest lies in computer vision, especially in 3D reconstruction and 3D editing.
 - 🤗 I'm currently an intern at **Alibaba** working on 3D object reconstruction (with mesh) on mobile devices.
 - 📊 I'm currently an organizer of a talking head synthesis competition in [AAAI2024 International Workshop on AI for Digital Human](https://digitalhumanworkshop.github.io/).